elena19m/cloud-courses/website/docs/common/kafka/_intro.md

 ## Why do we need Kafka?

-**Kafka** is used entensively across industries and domains that require real-time data streaming, reliable data pipelines and scalable system architectures.
+**Kafka** is used extensively across industries and domains that require real-time data streaming, reliable data pipelines and scalable system architectures.

 Here is a list of companies that use Kafka in their tech stack:
 1. Netflix
     * monitors streaming quality and buffer times
     * delivers recommendations based on recent watch history
     * trigger adaptive bitrate switching based on network conditions
 2. Riot Games (League of Legends)
     * track millions of in-game events per second
     * analyze performance, gameplay balance and user engagement